Register for Free edWebinars Below

 - How to identify protective factors that support resilience in adults

-The intent of this live, interactive session is to create a national dialogue on how we care for and educate our future generations.
-There will be time to ask Steven your questions as we explore this topic together.
-Anyone who works with young children is invited to this conversation about why it is critical that early childhood teachers continue to develop their cognitive capacity to meet the needs of the children they work with and their families.
+The intent of this recorded session is to create a national dialogue on how we care for and educate our future generations.
+Anyone who works with young children is invited to watch this recorded session about why it is critical that early childhood teachers continue to develop their cognitive capacity to meet the needs of the children they work with and their families.

 About the Presenter